chakeson/Reading-order/backend/README.md

 # TODO

-Set up token for password backend.

-Store 10 last IP address from user.
+- Consider storing 10 last IP address from user.

 ## Installation
 Once you have cloned the repository you can install the dependencies with npm.